lisp-mirror/lqml/readme-sailfish.md

 ```

 For your final apps, just compile them in `build/`, rename `app` accordingly
-and copy it under e.g. `/usr/local/bin/`.
-Since the executables contain all
+and copy it under `/usr/bin/`.
+Since the executables contain all resources,
-resources, nothing else needs to be installed.
+nothing else needs to be installed.

 If you want to run a compiled but not installed app, you need to pass the path:
 ```